antonilol/rust-bitcoincore-zmq/README.md

 For more examples, have a look in the [examples directory](examples).

+### Features

+- Minimal dependencies: the 2 crates `bitcoin` and `zmq`, optionally 2 additional crates are needed for the async subscriber, `async_zmq` and `futures-util`.
+- Handles all message types from Bitcoin Core: `hashblock`, `hashtx`, `block`, `tx` and `sequence`.
+- Flexible: choose between blocking functions with a callback, reading from a [Receiver](https://doc.rust-lang.org/std/sync/mpsc/struct.Receiver.html) or reading from an asynchronous [Stream](https://docs.rs/futures-core/latest/futures_core/stream/trait.Stream.html) without locking to a specific async runtime.

 ### Testing

 Tests run on every push and pull request.